trumpfheller/trumpfheller.github.io/python/strings.md

 - using the plus sign to build longer strings.

 #### len function
-- the number of characters contained in the string.
+- number of characters contained in the string.

 Example
 Modify the double_word function so that it returns the same word repeated twice, followed by the length of the new doubled word. => double_word("hello") should return hellohello10.